almirmulahasanovic/ImdbDemoProject/README.md

  ## About Me

-Interested in find out more about me?
+Interested in find out more about me and my previous experience?
 [Just click here and see my curriculum vitae]().